This post may contain affiliate links. For more information, read my disclosure policy.

 • Don’t assemble the pie until the day you’re going to eat it.

 • The mixture is thick like jam once cooled overnight.
 When you mix it with your berries there should be a bit of excess jam but not too much.
 There is a sweet spot between too much (pie falling apart) and not enough (again, pie falling apart).
-Add extra berries as needed (my recent pie used 2 1/2 pounds).
+Add extra berries as needed (my recent pie used 2 1/2 pounds) – this also depends on the size of your berries.
+While 2 pounds is 2 pounds, different sized berries will take up different amounts of room when sliced.

-• Note that this pie is not a gelatin pie recipe – without jello the pie texture and stability will be different than that of one made with gelatin, so keep that in mind.
+• This pie is not a gelatin pie recipe – without jello the pie texture and stability will be different than that of one made with gelatin, so keep that in mind.

 sliced pie in clear pie plate with whipped cream.